gopinathsjsu/team-project-renaissance/README.md

 Surabhi:
 - Added MYSQL to the React app, testing the CRUD operations

+Gayathri:
-Gayathri: UML class diagram for the transactions
+- UML class diagram for the transactions

+**3/18/2021:**
+Surabhi:
+- Implemented Login API.
+Added login form on the front end

 # To Run the app

 1. yarn init